 They’re also easy to forget about.
 Many people make the mistake of seeing a house with a great rent to mortgage ratio and forget about these other costs.

 Property Tax and Insurance costs can vary wildly based on house location, so it’s VERY important that you don’t forget to take them into account.

-Hiring a good Property Manager is an important part of turning the rental property process into Real Estate Investing for Dummies.
+Hiring a good Property Manager is an integral part of turning the rental property process into Real Estate Investing for Dummies.